Freddie Fox (actor): Public image

 Another Magazine remarked that at the age of 23, Fox "has surprisingly well-formed opinions on men's style."
 According to The Gentleman's Journal, whose cover he headlined on their Autumn 2014 issue, Fox "continues to impress commentators with his suave, dandy-esque style."
 He was featured in The Chap's Summer 2018 edition in what the magazine boasts of as their best edition, saying that "no previous issue has so comprehensively gathered so many vital strands of 'anarcho-dandyism'".
 Fox launched the opening of White Shirt Week in St James's, London in 2013.
-His commentary on the role his costume played in The Riot Club was featured on Financial Times.
+His commentary on the role his costume played in The Riot Club was featured in the Financial Times.

 Averse to social media, he said that he keeps a boundary while talking about things he is interested in to preserve his mystery as an actor "so that there's still an element of surprise about where characters come from."

 Personal life

 Fox dated Tamzin Merchant, his co-star in The Mystery of Edwin Drood, for two years until September 2013.
 In June 2020, it was reported that he was dating Sex Education star Tanya Reynolds, whom he met in 2016 during production of Fanny Lye Deliver'd.
-While promoting Cucumber in 2015, Fox stated that he hopes to "fall in love with another person, as opposed to a sex" and expounded further in 2020 saying that "being able to say that you have a more rounded experience as a human being, whether it be through sexuality, or whatever, is now perceived as a real advantage".
+While promoting Cucumber in 2015, Fox stated that he hopes to "fall in love with another person, as opposed to a sex" and expounded in 2020 saying that "being able to say that you have a more rounded experience as a human being, whether it be through sexuality, or whatever, is now perceived as a real advantage".

-Outside of acting, Fox enjoys "swimming, taking photographs, walking in the countryside, writing poems and screenplays", fishing and shooting, and doing charity work.
-He plays the guitar and used to play the cello.
-The Secret History, Brideshead Revisited, and Marcus Aurelius' Meditations are some of his favourite books.